-- 1 From Configure, choose RIP > VDP. - 2 If users will apply imposition or duplex printing to a FreeForm 1 job, select the length of the record: - Job Defines the record boundary as the entire job. - FreeForm Master Defines the record boundary as the length of the FreeForm master. - 3 Specify the number of records to examine while a job is spooling.
+- 1 From Configure, choose RIP > VDP. - 2 If users will apply imposition or duplex printing to a FreeForm 1 job or FreeForm Create job, select the length of the record: - Job Defines the record boundary as the entire job. - FreeForm Master Defines the record boundary as the length of the FreeForm master. - 3 Specify the number of records to examine while a job is spooling.